Vision238/DLSS-Image-Super-Sampling/README.md

 # DLSS-Image-Super-Sampling
-Here, I have developed and deployed Generative Adversial Networks with help of tensorflow, Keras and Django to convert the low resolution images to High resolution images.
+Here, We have developed and deployed Generative Adversial Networks with help of tensorflow, Keras and Django to convert the low resolution images to High resolution images.
+We used a dataset of pokemon character images of size 64*64 and converted them to get the images of high resolution with dimensions 128*128.